toohsk/code_rag_ollama/README.md

-# Ollama Chat Interface with Gradio
+# Code RAG with Ollama

-This application provides a web interface for interacting with Ollama language models using Gradio.
+This application provides a Retrieval-Augmented Generation (RAG) system for code repositories using Ollama language models and Gradio.
+It allows you to load a local code repository, index it, and then ask questions about the code.

 ## Prerequisites